10 Best Bikes for Kids Fully Reviewed

 Cost and Value

-This is a sturdy and high-quality bike.
+This is a sturdy and high-quality product.
 It has great recessed bolts which make it a more comfortable ride for your little ones.
-The handbrake is a nice feature that gets your kids understanding how to use it early so they can have a smoother transition into larger bikes.
+The handbrake is a nice feature that gets your kids understanding how to use it early so they can have a smoother transition into larger bicycles.

-- Lightweight bike that is easy for children to maneuver
+- Lightweight and easy for children to maneuver

 - Joovy products tend to be great quality